COVID-19 and Seasonal Flu 2022-2023

 Countries throughout the world are grappling with the effects of COVID-19, which is the worst pandemic since the Spanish Flu Pandemic in 1918–1919.
-While there is still a great deal not known about COVID-19 and the virus that causes it, some valuable information is available to guide healthcare professionals.
+While there is still a great deal not known about COVID-19 and the SARS-CoV-2 virus that causes it, some valuable information is available to guide healthcare professionals.

-Concerns about COVID-19 in the context of the annual influenza (flu) season also raise new questions for healthcare professionals, such as:
+Concerns about COVID-19 in the context of the annual influenza (flu) season also raise questions for healthcare professionals, such as: